garretlowe/garrets-insignificant-projects-that-are-probably-unfinished/mh-rise-fextralife-scraper/README.md

 ### Ideas To Improve

-Split the Master rank monsters into separate files from the High/Low rank monsters.
+Fix bugs :)

 ### How To Use

 Run the program via CLI: `py ./main.py`.

-BBCode formatted output will be saved to a folders: `./Large Monsters/` and `./Apex Monsters/`.
+BBCode formatted output will be saved to a folders: `./Large Monsters/`, `./Apex Monsters/`, and `./Master Monsters/`.

 ### Learning Outcomes